Golden Beetroot and Butternut Squash Stew

 This Asian-spiced stew eschews the normal purple stuff in favour of the golden yellow variety.
 You can, of course, make it with ordinary beetroots; the results will be just as delicious, if different in colour.

-5 When you are ready to serve, gently marble in the yoghurt, then sprinkle over the spring onions, coriander leaves and chilli.
-Finish with a squeeze of lime juice.
+When you are ready to serve, gently marble in the yoghurt, then sprinkle over the spring onions, coriander leaves and chilli.
+Finish with a squeeze of lime juice and salt, pepper to taste.